mjtomei/inflation/inflation_analysis.md

 ### 3.2 Key Methodological Components

 **Hedonic Quality Adjustment**: When product characteristics change alongside prices, the BLS decomposes items into constituent features and estimates the value of each through regression modeling (BLS, 2024b).
 The quality-adjusted price change removes value attributable to characteristic improvements.
-Early BLS research suggested hedonic adjustments had minimal net effect on aggregate CPI (Moulton & Moses, 1997), though the impact varies substantially by category—with technology products showing larger adjustments than other goods.
+Early BLS research suggested hedonic adjustments had minimal net effect on aggregate CPI (Moulton & Moses, 1997), though the impact varies by category, with technology products showing larger adjustments than other goods.

 **Geometric Mean Formula**: Adopted in January 1999, the geometric mean formula allows for consumer substitution within item categories (BLS, 1999).
 This replaced the arithmetic mean, which assumed fixed consumption quantities regardless of relative price changes.
 The change lowered measured inflation by approximately 0.28 percentage points annually.